-Learning outcomes Related graduate attributes Explain and practice ICT profession, including UC graduates are professional: Employ up-to-date and relevant knowledge professional ethics, professional expectations, team and skills; communicate effectively; work collaboratively as part of a team, work skills, communication skills, societal issues, negotiate, and resolve conflict; display initiative and drive, and use their organisational skills to plan and manage their workload; and take pride in legal issues, and privacy issues etc. their professional and personal integrity.
-UC graduates are global citizens: Think globally about issues in their profession; understand issues in their profession from the perspective of other cultures; communicate effectively in diverse cultural and social settings; make creative use of technology in their learning and professional lives; and behave ethically and sustainably in their professional and personal lives.
-UC graduates are lifelong learners: Be self-aware; and adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas.
+Learning outcomes Related graduate attributes Propose, formulate and invent appropriate UC graduates are professional: Employ up-to-date and relevant knowledge strategies and contemporary tools to the scoping, and skills; use creativity, critical thinking, analysis and research skills to analysis, design, construction, verification and solve theoretical and real-world problems; work collaboratively as part of a operation of software systems. team, negotiate, and resolve conflict; and display initiative and drive, and use their organisational skills to plan and manage their workload.
+UC graduates are global citizens: Think globally about issues in their profession; adopt an informed and balanced approach across professional and international boundaries; and make creative use of technology in their learning and professional lives.
+UC graduates are lifelong learners: Reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development; adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas; and evaluate and adopt new technology.